Search engine results page: Rich snippets

 Rich snippets are displayed by Google in the search results pages when a website contains content in structured data markup.
 Structured data markup helps the Google algorithm to index and understand the content better.
 Google supports rich snippets for various data types, including products, recipes, reviews, events, news articles, and job postings.

 Featured snippets

 A featured snippet is a summary of an answer to a user's query.
 This snippet appears at the top of the list of search hits.
 Google supports the following types of featured snippets: Paragraph Featured Snippet, Numbered List Featured Snippet, Bulleted List Featured Snippet, Table Featured Snippet, YouTube Featured Snippet, Carousel Snippet, Double Featured Snippet, and Two-for-One Featured Snippet.

 Knowledge graph

-Search engines like Google, Bing, Sogou have started to expand their data into Encyclopedia and other rich sources of information.
+Search engines like Google, Bing, Sogou have started to expand their data into encyclopedia sources and other more structured troves of information.
+How these entries are displayed, and with what degree of preview detail, varies substantially between these search engine UX implementations.

-Google for example calls this sort of information "Google Knowledge Graph", if a search query matches it will display an additional sub-window on right-hand side with information from its sources.
-Such panels may offer the user a zero-click result to their query.